 Speaking of longevity, most car seats have a lifespan of between 6-10 years from the date of manufacture.
 If two booster seats have similar features and ease of use and sell at more or less the same price but one has an extended lifespan, definitely pick that.

 I like car seats with a 10-year lifespan.
 And the Evenflo Revolve 360 Gold, a rotating car seat that also converts into a booster seat when needed, is a great example.
+But good luck transporting three kids in the back seat with a rotating car seat installed there.

 The versatility of the Booster Seat